 We have to change the way we build Democratic campaign tech, and we need new vehicles to supply the capital, coaching, networks, and support that can power new, more nimble approaches.
 That’s the idea behind Higher Ground Labs.

 We don’t think we have some unique and magical insight.
 Nor do we think tech tools alone can win elections.
-Rather, we think we’ve identified a significant area of competitive disadvantage that plagues progressive campaigns, and we think we have a solid model to support for-profit tech startups that can help Democrats at every level regain an edge.
+Rather, we think we see a significant area of competitive disadvantage that plagues Democratic campaigns, and we think we have a solid model to support for-profit tech startups that can help us regain an edge.

 Progressives win elections when more people participate.
-Many factors drive electoral participation — compelling candidates, simple voter registration procedures, robust community organizing, strong civic institutions, clear policy agendas, powerful and persuasive narratives, rigorous voter protection — but none of these is effective for Democrats unless the candidate has the ability to connect with the voters she has to persuade and mobilize.
-If we’re going to get ahead of the Republican machine, we need to focus on building A-grade technology that gives our campaigns an advantage in understanding, reaching, and building substantial and lasting two-way relationships with increasingly digital electorates.
+Many factors drive electoral participation – compelling candidates, simple voter registration procedures, robust community organizing, strong civic institutions, clear policy agendas, powerful and persuasive narratives, rigorous voter protection – but none of these is effective for Democrats unless the candidate has the ability to connect with the voters she has to persuade and mobilize.
+If we are going to get ahead of the Republican machine, we need to focus on building cutting edge technology that gives our campaigns an advantage in understanding, reaching, and building real and lasting two-way relationships with their increasingly digital electorate.

-There are many donors and investors searching for newer technology and better techniques to power campaigns to do that.
-But there have been few dedicated, long-horizon actors with the committed capital, expertise, and networks of experienced collaborators that can help entrepreneurs deliver the powerful-but-easy-to-use capabilities our parties, candidates and allies need to activate supporters and persuade constituents.
+There are many donors and investors searching for better technology and better techniques to power campaigns to do that.
+But there have been few dedicated, long-horizon actors with the committed capital, expertise, and networks of expert collaborators that can help entrepreneurs deliver the powerful-but-easy-to-use capabilities our candidates need to activate supporters and persuade constituents.
 Without them, our candidates are competing at a disadvantage.
 Good tech alone cannot win elections, but bad tech can lose them.

 Higher Ground Labs is a new company with capital ready to invest in great early-stage startups and entrepreneurs pursuing new solutions in campaign tech.
-We’re ready to tackle the progressive tech gap by fostering a lively startup ecosystem that brings together investment capital, skilled technologists, expert campaigners, experienced business coaches, and clueful support systems.
-We are a team of Obama campaign and startup veterans with deep experience in deploying political, social, media, and data-driven technologies.
-Our goal is to find and foster innovative, effective campaign tech that help Democrats win elections and progressives win policy fights.
+We’re ready to tackle the progressive tech gap by building up an ecosystem of investment capital, skills, expertise, coaching, and well-targeted support.
+We are a team of Obama campaign veterans with deep experience in political, social, media, and data-driven technology.
+Our goal is to find and deploy innovative, effective campaign tech that help Democrats win elections and progressives win policy fights.

 We are looking to support products and services than can improve campaign management, field engagement, polling and message testing, voter targeting, electorate modeling, volunteer self-organizing, voter protection, opposition research, effective fundraising, and so on.
 When we find great ideas, stellar entrepreneurs, and committed teams, we will invest and work alongside the team to advance their odds of success.
 For those not yet ready with a working product, we have a fellowship program for people to dedicate time and energy to fleshing out their ideas.
 For those looking to contribute in other ways, we organize regular convenings for networking, discussion, exploration, and understanding.